jetbrains-academy/javascript-course/Data Structures/Introduction to Arrays/task.md

 Objects allow storing key-based values, but often we need data storage of a slightly different kind.
 For example, in the form of an ordered sequence.
 Such storage is called an array.
-We have briefly touched this topic while looking at the built-in objects, but let's take a deeper dive.
 The easiest way to create an empty array is:
 ```javascript
 let colors = []
 ```